Bira/octopus-carnival/_posts/2016-10-18-characters-part-3.md

 A good way to get a versatile, "Assassin"-like character is to add a _Scout_ lens to a character who started with either the Knight or Swashbuckler template.
-Alternatively, you can add the _Swashbuckler_ lens to a Scout, chosing a melee weapon such as a broadsword.
+Alternatively, you can add the _Swashbuckler_ lens to a Scout, choosing a melee weapon such as a broadsword.
 This will leave you with an agile character who is equally adept at ranged and melee combat.
 A small investment in the appropriate Fast-Draw specialties and the Quick-Sheathe perk can ensure you